Headlines

 These types of titles are usually found on ‘How To’ or ‘X ways to’ posts, and instantly communicate the benefits of the article in one sentence.

 This once again goes back to researching your audience.
-Analyse on-site search queries and explore the long tail variations of popular keywords related to your brand.
+Analyse on-site search queries, if you have site search setup in Google Analytics 4, and explore the long tail variations of popular keywords related to your brand.
 Use that data to formulate an impactful title.
+Alternatively, you can use Answer the public to highlight which questions are popular with your target market.

 Do your posts contain unique data?
 Then this is your chance to get ultra-specific.